mikependon/RepoDB/RepoDb.Wiki/Getting Started.md

 **Voila!
 You have completed the basics of RepoDb.**

-You can now proceed in [Implementing a Repository (via DbConnection, DbRepository and BaseRepository)](https://github.com/mikependon/RepoDb/wiki/Implementing-a-Repository) tutorial.
+You can now proceed in [Implementing a Repository](https://github.com/mikependon/RepoDb/wiki/Implementing-a-Repository) tutorial.